Mcbean is from Australia and often writes about health and politics.

 When did America become involved?
 When they were attacked.
-6 million dead Jews later and with both sides of the war on the brink of collapse after 4 years of struggle, the American ride to the rescue.
+Six million dead Jews later and with both sides of the war on the brink of collapse after 4 years of struggle, the Americans rode to the rescue.

 This point is a perfect example of the gap in perceptions.
 Americans think that all of Europe is grateful for their heroic actions.
-Europe remembers their contribution but wonders why the US sat on the sideline while some many died.
+Europe remembers their contribution but wonders why the U.S. sat on the sideline while so many died.